exploratory-io/book/viz/column-configuration-dialog.md

 ## Date Formatting
 You can set the date formatting for Date and POSIXct columns at the "Formatting" section.

+## Time Zone
+You can set which time zone to apply for the POSIXct column data.

 ## Text Wrap

 You can enable Text Wrap option to allow showing the text in multiple lines.